Katz Distinguished Lecture in the Humanities with Lorraine Daston: “Algorithms Before Computers: Patterns, Recipes, and Rules,” Seattle

 Lorraine Daston, who will speak on "Algorithms Before Computers: Patterns, Recipes, and Rules," is director of the Max Planck Institute for the History of Science in Berlin and visiting professor of social thought and history at the University of Chicago.
 A widely respected historian of science, Daston has published on the history of probability and statistics, wonders in early modern science, the emergence of the scientific fact, scientific models, objects of scientific inquiry, the moral authority of nature, and the history of scientific objectivity.

 Learn more about the Katz Distinguished Lectures in the Humanities.
-PSA-PBK is a co-sponsor of both talks.
+PSA-PBK is a co-sponsor.

 Guided tour of the Center for Wooden Boats, April 22, Seattle

 Please join us for a guided tour of the Center for Wooden Boats (CWB) at the south end of Lake Union.
 The tour will be given by Elsie Hulsizer, a PSA-PBK, and by CWB staff.
 The tour of CWB's campus (their headquarters) will include the CWB Boathouse in Waterway 4 (next to Lake Union Park), including the gallery and gift shop; the CWB boatbuilding shop in Waterway 4; the floating docks and the boats in Waterway 4; and the new Wagner Education Center still under construction next door in Lake Union Park.
 During the tour, CWB representatives would describe CWB's operations, including their youth programs, their job skills programs, and their adult maritime skills programs.
 You can learn more about the Center for Wooden Boats by looking through their 2017 program catalog.
 The guides will also briefly describe CWB's operations at Cama Beach State Park and the north end of Lake Union.
 After the tour, you can enjoy renting a boat to explore Lake Union.